 No good reproduction is available, but The Cotten Picker is a vibrant abstract more likely to invoke empathy than anything else.
 Top African American artists have shared their takes on this theme countless times.

-It’s neither offensive nor exceptional to anyone knowledgable about art..
+It’s neither offensive nor exceptional to anyone knowledgeable about art.

 While We’re At It, Let’s Drag Her Family Through the Mud Too